HumanCellAtlas/fusillade/Readme.md

 A new `resource_type` is created by providing the name of the `resource_type`, and the actions that can be performed on it.
  Once a `resource_type` is created you can store `resource_id`s of that `resource_type` to apply ACLs.

-An `resource_policy` refers to a policy associated with a `resource_type` and is used to define different access levels between principals and `resource_id`s.
+A `resource_policy` refers to a policy associated with a `resource_type` and is used to define different access levels between principals and `resource_id`s.
 A principal may have only one level of access to a `resource_id`.
 All `resource_id`s use the same pool of resource policies for that particular `resource_type`.
-This mean that modifying an `resource_policy`, modifies it for all principals with that access level to a `resource_id`.
+This mean that modifying a `resource_policy`, modifies it for all principals with that access level to a `resource_id`.
 New `resource_policy` can be defined for a `resource_type` after the `resource_type` has been created.
-Deleting an `resource_policy` removes access for all principals with that level of access between a `resource_id`. `resource_policy` can only define policies that use actions supported by that `resource_type`.
+Deleting a `resource_policy` removes access for all principals with that level of access between a `resource_id`. `resource_policy` can only define policies that use actions supported by that `resource_type`.
 Actions can be added and removed after a `resource_type` has been created.